King Charles vows to follow queen's example as he is proclaimed monarch | Entertainment

 William's wife Kate becomes Princess of Wales, a role last held by the late Princess Diana.
 DEBATE ON THE MONARCHY?

-Elizabeth, who was the world's oldest and longest-serving head of state, came to the throne following the death of her father King George VI on Feb.
-6, 1952, when she was just 25.
-Over the decades she witnessed a seismic change in the social, political, and economic structure of her nation.
-She won praise for guiding the monarchy into the 21st Century and modernizing it in the process, despite intense media scrutiny and the often highly public travails of her family.

 Charles, who opinion polls indicate is less popular than his mother, now has the task of securing the institution's future.
-"While we recognize that many people are reflecting on the loss of the queen, Britain does need a debate on the future of the monarchy in light of King Charles's accession to the throne," said Graham Smith, head of the anti-monarchy Republic group.
+"While we recognise that many people are reflecting on the loss of the queen, Britain does need a debate on the future of the monarchy in light of King Charles’s accession to the throne," Graham Smith, head of the anti-monarchy Republic group, said.

-During Elizabeth's long reign, republican rumblings surfaced on occasion, but the affection and respect she enjoyed meant that the movement to do away with the monarchy has struggled to make a lasting impression.
+During Elizabeth's long reign, republican rumblings surfaced on occasion, but the affection and respect she enjoyed meant there was never any serious threat to the monarchy.
 Now republicans hope the end of the 1,000-year-old institution could be a step closer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)